 Protect Your Assets

-The goal of asset protection planning is to change a creditor's economic analysis.
+The goal of asset protection planning is to change your creditor's economic analysis.
 One must analyze timing, the creditor, and the specific assets under consideration.

 Asset protection is not about hiding assets.
 It doesn't work.
-They will be found out in a debtor examination.
-Perjuring oneself is not an option.
+They will be found in a debtor examination and perjuring oneself is not an option.

 You have the right to defend your assets against attackers.
 Vehicles, homes, bank accounts and more can potentially be lost.
 There are many examples of individuals being sued for the banal to the bizarre.
 Just google weird lawsuits.